-While you might think it is easy to leave your house or flat to someone you love, bequeathing property is not always as straightforward as you would think.
+While you might think it is easy to leave your house or flat to someone you love, bequeathing property is not always straightforward.
 So, how can you ensure that your home is passed on as you would like?

-When someone dies and leaves behind a home, there are a few things that need to be considered.
-Some things you’ll to think about include:
+When someone dies and leaves behind a home, there are a few things that need to be considered, including the following:

 Is there an outstanding mortgage?

-Whether the deceased owned the legal title to the property
+Did the deceased own the legal title to the property?

 Is the property freehold or leasehold?

 If the property is freehold, then it is a fairly simple transaction to transfer it to a new owner.
 If the property is leasehold, this means that the owner is leasing the property from a freeholder for a specified number of years.
 The lease could include requirements for any sale or transfer to be notified to the freeholder.

 If the deceased did not leave a Will, then there are a set of regulations known as the Rules of Intestacy that set out who will inherit their assets.
 This might well not be what you want to happen and it could be the case that some of your loved ones would not inherit anything from you.
 For example, a cohabiting partner would not receive anything under the Rules of Intestacy.
 To avoid this, you should make sure you have a valid Will in place.

 If you leave your property to your spouse, there is a risk that it might not ultimately pass to your children, even if that was what you both intended.
 Your spouse could decide to leave their assets to someone else when the time comes, such as a new spouse.
 They could also end up having to sell the property and use the money to pay for care home fees or even potentially lose the money in a bad investment.